Cybersecurity Government Jobs in India: A career Guide for 2022

 - Cyber Security Analyst

-Cyber security analysts begin at a salary of Rs 6 lakhs per year.
+Cyber Security Analyst Salary begins at Rs 6 lakhs per year.

 - Network Security Engineer